-The cost of the backlog for just six agencies is now \$16 billion.^[6] Because of this, the Government Accountability Office (GAO) has placed federal real property management on its High Risk List for the most serious problems facing government.
+The cost of the backlog for just six agencies is now at \$16 billion.
+Because of this, the Government Accountability Office (GAO) has placed federal real property management on its High Risk List for the most serious problems facing government.

-According to a GAO report, the cost of the maintenance backlog at the Forest Service has tripled over a ten-year period.^[7]
+At just the Forest Service alone, the backlog is immense.
+According to a GAO report, the cost of the maintenance backlog at the Forest Service tripled over a ten-year period.
+[7]

-Despite this backlog, the Senate is expected to overwhelmingly pass S. 22, authorizing the federal government to take ownership of and responsibility for additional properties.
+Despite this backlog, the Senate is expected to overwhelmingly pass S. 2483, that authorizes the federal government to take ownership of and responsibility for additional properties.